BackToAction/ARCore/README.md

 A must-have plugin core for an mmoRPG server!

 # Test Server
-- Test on my Vietnam Server (Sorry, all of them are Vietnam, but you can speak English and they understand you)
+- Test this plugin on my Vietnam Server (Sorry, all players are Vietnam, but you can speak English if some understand you!)
 - sur.redvn.xyz Port 19132 (Survival - Faction - Pets)
-- Right now we need help from all the developer!
+- Right now we need help from developers!

 # Description
 - This plugin has support for PocketMine-MP, ClearSky, Genisys and other software!